diemnguyen944/test_repo/docs/mPass_server_project-brief.md

 ### **Technology Preferences**

-*   **Backend:** A microservices architecture is preferred, likely using Node.js/TypeScript or Go for high-performance services like the mPass Consent Gateway.
-Services should be containerized with Docker.
+*   **Backend:** The **MO Data MCP Server Package** should be a self-contained, distributable application with a minimal, clearly defined set of external dependencies.
-*   **Database:** A combination of databases may be needed.
-A relational database (like PostgreSQL) for storing consent records and audit trails, and a key-value store (like Redis) for caching session tokens.
+*   **Database:** Askii.ai will require a database to securely store connection metadata and user consent tokens.
-*   **Hosting/Infrastructure:** The framework should be designed to be cloud-native, with a preference for AWS or a similar major cloud provider to ensure scalability and reliability.
+*   **Hosting/Infrastructure:** The MO Data MCP Server Package must be designed to be cloud-agnostic, capable of running in any standard containerized environment.

 ### **Architecture Considerations**

-*   **Service Architecture:** A decoupled, microservices-based architecture is critical.
-Key services would include: 1) MO Data MCP Server, 2) mPass Consent Gateway, 3) Partner Integration Service, 4) Consent Audit Service.
+*   **Service Architecture:** The architecture consists of two main parts: 1) The **distributable MO Data MCP Server Package**, and 2) **Askii.ai's internal services** for managing connections, invoking MCP tools, and handling the user-facing experience.
+The consent flow is an integrated component of the connection process orchestrated by Askii.ai and the mPass service.
-*   **Integration Requirements:** The system will require robust, secure APIs for interaction between Askii.ai, the mPass Consent Gateway, MOs' internal systems, and third-party MCP servers.
-All APIs must be authenticated.
+*   **Integration Requirements:** The system will require robust, secure APIs for interaction between Askii.ai, the mPass authentication service, and the various deployed MCP servers (both MO and partner).
 *   **Security/Compliance:** Security is paramount.
 All data in transit must be encrypted with TLS.
-All sensitive data at rest (like consent tokens) must be encrypted.
-The system must be designed for GDPR and CCPA compliance from day one, with a clear data processing agreement for partners.
+All sensitive data at rest (like connection tokens) must be encrypted.
+The MO Data MCP Server package must be built to the highest security standards, but the ultimate compliance of the deployed environment (GDPR, CCPA, etc.) is the responsibility of the MO.

 ## Constraints & Assumptions

 ### **Constraints**

-*   **Timeline:** A functional, end-to-end MVP must be ready for a pilot with at least one MO and one third-party partner within 9 months.
+*   **Timeline:** A functional, end-to-end MVP must be ready for a pilot by November 2025.
-*   **Resources:** The core framework development will be handled by a dedicated team of 5-7 engineers (backend, security, and integration specialists).
-This does not include the resources needed from partner MOs or third parties.
+*   **Resources:** The core framework and package development will be handled by a dedicated team of 3 engineers.
+This does not include the resources needed from partner MOs for deployment and testing.
-*   **MO Technical Readiness:** We are constrained by the technical capabilities of our initial MO partners.
-The MVP design must be flexible enough to accommodate MOs with varying levels of API maturity.
+*   **MO Technical Readiness:** We are constrained by the ability of our initial MO partners to deploy and operate containerized applications within their infrastructure.
+The package design must be as simple and dependency-free as possible.
 *   **Protocol Dependency:** The framework is fundamentally dependent on the MCP standard.
 Any limitations or immaturities in the protocol itself will be constraints on our system.

 ### **Key Assumptions**

-*   **MOs are Willing Partners:** We assume that MOs will see the strategic value in becoming "digital stewards" and will be willing to invest the necessary technical resources to integrate with the framework.
+*   **MOs Can Deploy Our Package:** We assume that MOs will see the strategic value in becoming "digital stewards" and will have the technical capability to deploy and maintain our standardized MCP server package.
-*   **Third Parties Will Adopt MCP:** We assume that with the right incentives (access to a large, engaged user base), third-party services will see a positive ROI in building an MCP server and integrating with our mPass consent flow.
+*   **Existing Partners for MVP:** We assume that we can launch the MVP with at least one strategic third-party service that is already MCP-enabled and integrated with mPass.
+The assumption of convincing new partners to adopt MCP is for the post-MVP phase.
 *   **Users Will Trust the MO Anchor:** We assume that the user's trust in their MO is transferable and will be sufficient to overcome their hesitation in connecting multiple, sensitive data sources to an AI.
 *   **Performance is Solvable:** We assume that the potential latency issues of a federated system can be acceptably mitigated through smart caching, asynchronous processing, and a robust infrastructure.
 *   **The "Amnesiac AI" is a High-Value Problem:** We assume that the problem of contextless AI is significant enough that users will go through a multi-step consent process to solve it.